16+ Best Desk Booking Software in 2026: Compared for Enterprise and Hybrid Teams

 • Flexible desk reservations: Users can book desks for a full day, predefined intervals, or custom times, with rules set by managers.

-• Digital desk signs: Desks can be equipped with digital signs that show live availability and current bookings.
+• Digital desk signs: Desks can be equipped with digital desk signs that show live availability and current bookings.

 • Interactive floor maps: Employees can view office floor plans and reserve desks directly from the map.

-• Booking from anywhere: YAROOMS allows reservations via web, mobile app, Outlook, and Microsoft Teams, so employees don’t need to switch tools.
+• Booking from anywhere: YAROOMS allows reservations via web, mobile app , Outlook, and Microsoft Teams, so employees don’t need to switch tools.

 • Check-in options: Employees can check in using Wi-Fi, QR codes, or geofencing, and unoccupied desks are automatically released.